rkoeninger/ShenScript/docs/interop.rst

    Does an HTTP GET on the given url and returns the result as a string.
 Only available when ShenScript is in async mode.

-   :param string url: URL to GET from.
+   :param string Url: URL to GET from.
+   :returns:          A string wrapped in a :js:`Promise`.

 .. function:: (web.fetch-json Url)

    Same as web.fetch, but parses received value as JSON.

-   :param string url: URL to GET from.
+   :param string Url: URL to GET from.
-   :returns:          A JSON object.
+   :returns:          A JSON object wrapped in a :js:`Promise`.

 .. function:: (web.navigator)